darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 Plus, to watch archive (Timeshift in Niconico) you need to subsribe to their premium service(2023-06-17: cost JPY 550 per month).

-Rating: paid for video, only got the audio 😭

 ### SPWN

 Link: https://virtual.spwn.jp

 Last watched: 2022-03-20, hololive 3rd fes

+Rating: pretty safe choice if available 👍

 So far the most platform I've been using and has the least problem with.
 From time to time has bad connection to Indo even after turning on low latency mode on their video player.

-Rating: pretty safe choice if available 👍

 ### YouTube (member only live, kinda counts)